 The department invites all majors and their friends to quarterly soup suppers and pre-vespers in faculty homes.
 Other activities include trips to museums, plays, and films.

 The Dramatic Arts Society, an organization of the English department's drama program, produces at least one play each year, as well as other dramatic events such as the 24-hour Play Festival and a One-Act Festival.
 Open auditions provide many students with the opportunity to act, direct, and produce plays at PUC.
-For more information see Dramatic Arts Society page on this website and Visit the DAS website
+For more information see Dramatic Arts Society page on this website.

 The department employs students as English readers and as helpers in the drama program.
 English majors also have the opportunity to work as tutors in the Writing Lab at the Teaching and Learning Center.